-GS 618 Responsible Conduct of Scientific Research (Research Ethics) I
+GS 637 Responsible Conduct of Scientific Research (Research Ethics)

-Biomedical scientific research is a complex undertaking, with a theoretical framework for how scientific progress should be made, professional norms about acceptable scientific conduct, and an ever-expanding array of ethical challenges following on the heels of technical advances.
-The complexity and rapid advance of biomedical research, as well as numerous instances of deception, conflicts of interest, and inappropriate care of animals or humans involved in research, suggest that merely having good intentions is not always sufficient.
+Biomedical scientific research is a complex undertaking, with a theoretical framework for how scientific progress should be made, professional norms about acceptable scientific conduct, and an ever-expanding array of ethical challenges, sometimes thrust upon us by scientific and biomedical advances.
+The complexity and rapid advance of biomedical research, as well as instances of deception, conflicts of interest, and inappropriate care of animals or humans involved in research, evidence that merely having good intentions is not always sufficient.

-This required course, using a case-based format, short didactic presentations, and in-class exercises, helps graduate students:
+This one semester course will utilize a case-based format, short didactic presentations, and student in-class presentations to help graduate students:

 - improve their moral reasoning skills in the context of scientific research;